About This Chapter

 11. Minimalist Architecture: History & Characteristics

-Minimalism is a popular art movement and design style since the 1960s.
-In this lesson, the history and characteristics of minimalism in architecture is explained, briefly.
+Minimalism has been a popular art movement and design style since the 1960s.
+In this lesson, we'll explore the history, characteristics, and major movements of minimalist architecture.

 12. Islamic Architecture: Origin, History & Styles

 Explore the world of Islamic architecture with its unique contribution to the architectural and religious landscape.
 Understand its origins and history, as well as how it developed into its own style.